fabricjs/fabric.js/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report with a reproducible test case.
-For anything else use [DISCUSSIONS](https://github.com/fabricjs/fabric.js/discussions).
-Anything different than a detailed bug report will be closed.
+about: Create a detailed bug report with a reproducible test case.
+Anything else will be closed, consider using [DISCUSSIONS](https://github.com/fabricjs/fabric.js/discussions).

 ---